Nexus Dynamics

 "The backbone of tomorrow."

 Nexus Grid powers Sprawl-wide communication.
 Nexus Connect provides enterprise solutions.
 Nexus Relay handles inter-district data routing.
-Every packet of data flows through infrastructure Nexus controls—and monitors.
+Every packet of data flows through infrastructure Nexus controls โ and monitors.
+To connect to the Sprawl is to connect to Nexus.
+There is no other connection to make.

 Nexus AI Systems